 5 Multiple Choice Questions

-- Value of an organism, species, ecosystem, or the earth's biodiversity based on its usefulness to us.
+- Value of an organism, species, ecosystem, or the earth's biodiversity based on its existence, regardless of whether it has any usefulness to us.

 5 True/False Questions

 bioinformatics → Species found in the natural environment.